GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 - Application layer: Customer-controlled logging and data retention policies

 This architecture shifts compliance from ongoing legal effort to structural guarantee.
-By choosing infrastructure that cannot violate GDPR requirements, engineering teams can build AI applications without continuous compliance overhead.
+By choosing infrastructure that can't violate GDPR requirements, engineering teams can build AI applications without continuous compliance overhead.

 Implementation resources